 - Get to know what you need by listening to you and ensuring that all your needs are considered

-- Look at ways of meeting needs that we are not able to help with by making suggestions, link you to other services where you live, and advocate on your behalf with public services, so that you get what you are entitled to from them
+- Look at ways of meeting the needs we are not able to help with by making suggestions, linking you with other services where you live, and advocate on your behalf with public services so you can get what you are entitled to from them

-- Write to you to let you know what has been approved and when and how you will get payment.
+- Let you know what has been approved and when and how you will get funding

 What services are covered?

-Caranua can pay for services that address your needs, in the areas of health, housing and education.
-In general we will only pay for services that are not readily available to you from public bodies.
+Caranua can provide funding for services that address your needs, in the areas of health, housing and education.
+In general, we will only fund services that are not readily available to you from public bodies.
 We are here to add to services that are already available, not to replace them.
-There is more information on what you can apply for in the Application Form Part 2.

 How is my application assessed?

-Whether you send your application directly yourself, or you make an application through an Advisor, it will be assessed by an Advisor using the following checklist.
+Your application will be assessed by your Advisor using the following checklist.

-- Do the professional recommendations clearly support the application – do they clearly set out what the need is and how the proposed service will address that need?
+- Are there professional recommendations to support the application – do they clearly set out a need and how the proposed service will meet that need?